 Your bank statement will significantly increase in just a few months.
 If you want to know how to stop over-spending then keep on reading how I tackled with this problem!

-First Step: Make A To-Buy List Before Shopping
+1. Make A To-Buy List Before Shopping

 My shopping sprees were often impromptu and I grabbed things from every isle I passed.
 The stuff I bought was not essential and remain in my closet for months, I just bought it because it caught my eye.
 Since these items were not useful, I basically wasted my money.